FG to tax digital transactions – The Sun Nigeria

 From Uche Usim, Abuja

-Driven by the quest to expand its revenue base, the federal government is working out modalities to begin taxing digital transactions across the country.
+Driven by the quest to expand its revenue base, the Federal Government yesterday said it is working out modalities to begin taxing digital transactions across the country.

 The SGF said many electronic platforms that started as social media sites have since transited into big businesses generating significant income; as it has since become commonplace for entities to consummate business relations remotely, without a physical presence in the countries where goods and servIces are exchanged.